|

 by the guide.
 After Lunch we can continue to fish, dry-dropper

-this leads up to the evening when we prepare for increasing
+leads up to the evening when we prepare for increasing concentrations

-large numbers bringing up virtually every fish in the river.
+numbers bringing up virtually every fish in the river.
+On these

-On these nights we usually we don't get off the water until
+nights we usually we don't get off the water until dark.

 Package includes: